thehackerwithin/UoB/README.md

 special holiday meeting on March 1, 2015, then the proper name for the file you're creating should be something like 2015-03-01-katysbirthday.markdown.

-- In the berkeley directory, execute `cp _drafts/YYYY-MM-DD-subject.markdown _posts/2015-03-01-katysbirthday.markdown`
+- In the UoB directory, execute `cp _drafts/YYYY-MM-DD-subject.markdown _posts/2015-03-01-katysbirthday.markdown`
 - Then, edit that file as you see fit
 - Add that file to the repository `git add _posts/2015-03-01-katysbirthday.markdown`
 - Commit it: `git commit -am "adds a post for march 1"`
 - Push it to your fork `git push origin gh-pages`
-- Check if it worked at https://YOUR-USER.github.io/berkeley .
+- Check if it worked at https://YOUR-USER.github.io/UoB .
 - Iterate on this until you're happy
 - and then either push to the upstream gh-pages remote branch or make a pull request.